TV advertisements by country: United States

 In the United States, the Nielsen ratings system measures audience viewership of television programs, and provides a way for television broadcasters to determine how popular their television shows are, so that they can decide what rates to charge advertisers for air time.

 For each hour in a broadcast day, advertisements take up a fairly large portion of the time.
 Commercial breaks have become longer over the decades.
 In the 1960s a typical hour-long American show would run for 51 minutes excluding advertisements.
 In 2013, a similar program would only be 42 minutes long; a typical 30-minute block of time now includes 22 minutes of programming and eight minutes of advertisements – six minutes for national advertising and two minutes for local.

-A television broadcast of the 101-minute film The Wizard of Oz (1939) for instance, could, in the early to mid-1960s, take two hours even with advertisements.
-In 2013, a telecast of the same film would last between 2½ and three hours, including advertisements.
+In the early to mid-1960s, a television broadcast of the 101-minute film The Wizard of Oz (1939), for instance, would run for about 120 minutes with advertisements.
+In 2013, a telecast of the same film would run for between 150 and 180 minutes with advertisements.
 Because of this, it is common practice to edit films to fit within the time allotted.

 Over the course of 10 hours, American viewers will be shown approximately three hours of advertisements, twice what they would have seen in the 1960s.
 If a 1960s show is rerun today, the content may be edited by nine minutes to make room for the extra advertisements.

 In the 1950s and 1960s, the average advertisement's length was one minute.
 Starting in the early 1970s, the average length shrank to 30 seconds.
 The 15-second commercial began to appear in the late 1980s.

 TV advertisements were coded for identification by broadcasters via an ISCI code.
 As of March 31, 2014, Ad-ID has been mandated as the standard method of identification for TV advertisements.

 A special case of TV advertisements are rare or one-time events known as mega event advertising.